iSaaC2909/Fractal-Terrain-Generation/README.md

 ## License

 The Perlin noise implementation is public domain (as noted in the original header).
-The rest of the code can be used under the MIT license.
+The rest of the code can be used under the Apache license.